I was born in South Africa but emigrated mid-teens to this little country called England.

 I enjoyed incredible experiences with Humpback whales, Dolphins, Sharks and sunken shipwrecks.

-One of the most amazing rewards was introducing people to a stunning world and the privilege of seeing them respond to a truly unique experience.
+One of the most amazing rewards was introducing people to a stunning world and the privilege of seeing their response to a truly unique experience.

 Many people had anxiety going into it for the first time, but seeing that sudden change in a person's eyes when they suddenly get it and realise they´re breathing effortlessly underwater was priceless.